nuxion/cloudscripts/README.md

 Meanwhile internal structure inside `scripts/` could change, how commands are defined internally could change, but the `command` dir and the way in that "source" import other scripts as dependencies will be maintained through minor releases.

 Finally, the **install.sh** script only downloads the last tag from github and never deletes old installations (usually in /opt/cloudscripts-${VERSION} folder) but it replaces /usr/local/bin/cscli pointing to the new version installed.

+The observant people will notice a GAP between version 0.2.0 and 0.5.0.
+The versions in between were buggy and they were removed.

+We follow semantic version.
+Until we reach version 1.0.0, Minor version is used as breaking changes between the API and the structure of the command scripts.
+New commands (software available) added will modify the patch part of the version: `MAJOR.MINOR.patch`

 ## Concepts